Thailand Packing Guide: What You Shouldn’t Forget on Your Packing List

 First starting off with toiletries you won’t want to forget to add to your Thailand packing list.

-In Thailand, it is almost impossible to find sunscreen without whitening agents.
+In Thailand, it can be hard to find sunscreen without whitening agents.
 Basically, the products are designed to make skin white which is a cultural thing.
 We always use Blue Lizard Australian Sensitive Sunscreen SPF 30 or Juice Beauty SPF 30 Sport Moisturizer since they are both safe for coral reefs.

 2. Shampoo and Conditioner Bar

-Believe it or not, deodorant is not a popular item across Asia and is usually more expensive to buy if you do find it.
+Believe it or not, deodorant is not a popular item across Asia and is usually more expensive to buy.
 I use Tom’s of Maine Natural deodorant.
 I mainly use it because I like to use natural products that are not tested on animals.
 It works well enough, but sometimes I have to reapply more than once a day.

 4. First aid Scar Reducer/ Neosporin